 The City follows GASB Statement No. 72, Fair Value Measurement and Application, which provides a framework for measuring fair value under U.S. generally accepted accounting principles.
 Fair value is defined as the price that would be received for an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
-This statement requires that valuation techniques maximize the use of observable inputs and minimize the use of unobservable inputs and establishes a fair value hierarchy, which prioritizes the valuation inputs into three broad levels as described below.
+This statement requires that valuation techniques maximize the use of observable inputs and establishes a fair value hierarchy, which prioritizes the valuation inputs into three broad levels as described below.